-This course will provide an introduction to the field of biomaterials used in the design of medical devices, and to augment or replace soft and hard tissues.
-Discussion will include the bulk properties, applications, and in vivo behavior of different classes of natural and synthetic biomaterials.
-Analysis of the biological response including biocompatibility and hemocompatibility as well as failure processes of implantable biomaterials/devices.
+This course will provide an overview of polymeric biomaterials used in the design of medical devices, and to augment or replace soft and hard tissues.
+Discussion will include the manufacturing, applications, and in vivo behavior of different classes of natural and synthetic biomaterials.
+Analysis of the regulatory process as well as failure analysis of implantable polymeric biomaterials/devices.
 Finally, evaluations of relevant case studies covering biomaterial approaches will be conducted.

 VI.
-Materials and Supply Fees: None
+Materials and Supply Fees:

+None